TutsWiki/source/content/blog/python/write-read-xml-config-file-python.md

  </content>
 </mail>
 ```
-As we can see, all the tags used are user-defined which makes XML self explanatory.
+As we can see, all the tags used are user-defined which makes XML self-explanatory.
 We will be using the same file for reading and writing data.

 For parsing the XML file, we will be using the `BeautifulSoup` module along with `html parser`.
 First, we need to install the latest `BeautifulSoup4` package using the following command.